Culinary Union celebrates 84 Years of fighting for working families in Nevada

 The Culinary Union has won a middle-class standard of living for over 770,000 hospitality workers in 84 years through rank-and-file organizing and mass actions.
 Worker membership has risen from 18,000 in 1987 to 60,000 members today.

-“We are incredibly proud of our members, whose hard work and sacrifices over the years has made Las Vegas a strong union town,” said Geoconda Arguello-Kline, Secretary-Treasurer for the Culinary Union.
-“When the workers who make Las Vegas run have good jobs with fair wages, job security, and good health benefits, the entire community benefits.”
+“Working families can succeed because of the strength and sacrifices made by generations of Nevadans,” said Geoconda Argüello-Kline, Secretary-Treasurer for the Culinary Union.
+“When the workers who make Las Vegas run have good jobs with fair wages, job security, and good health benefits, our entire community benefits.”